 Price volatility is essential for recovering fixed costs in an energy only market.
+It also plays an important role in signalling the need for new investment.
 As there are no capacity payments, there needs to be sufficient periods of time in the year when the spot price is high enough that settlement payments to generators are above their short run marginal costs and are able to contribute to their fixed costs.
 At times of energy scarcity, Market Participants have an incentive to drive up spot prices beyond their SRMC to allow them to recover fixed costs.